 Confession time.
 This one is mine!
 I used to raise ducks for the market.
 So, I have a dedicated shed I use for incubation and brooding of all my poultry.

-I keep worms in the bed year round.
-But, when I am brooding chicks or ducklings, I add more litter to protect the worms from those naturally born diggers.
+I keep worms in the bed year-round.
+However, when I am brooding chicks or ducklings, I add more litter to protect the worms from those naturally born diggers.
 When not being used as a brooder, I use it just like a regular large worm bed.

 20. The Ohio Brooder

 The Ohio brooder was a modern innovation in its time (patent application filed in 1927) that still works great today.
 It allows chicks a warm protected space for their early days.
 Then it also gives them access to the larger coop so they can expand their space naturally as they become less dependent on heat.